Loading…

 How Australian mortgage brokers use AI for needs analysis, lender comparison, file notes, and follow-ups — while meeting Best Interests Duty and NCCP obligations.

-Mortgage broking is a paperwork-heavy, deadline-driven business, which makes it one of the strongest fits for AI in Australian professional services.
-AI for mortgage brokers is most powerful in the layer between client conversation and lodgement: needs analysis write-up, lender comparison narrative, file notes, and the relentless follow-up cadence that determines whether a deal settles.
-This guide is for principals and senior brokers thinking through what to deploy and how to stay aligned with the Best Interests Duty, NCCP, and your aggregator's expectations.
+It is also exactly where AI for mortgage brokers is most powerful, which makes broking one of the strongest fits for AI in Australian professional services.
+This guide is for principals and senior brokers thinking through what to deploy — and how to stay aligned with the Best Interests Duty, NCCP, and your aggregator's expectations.

 The biggest wins are not in choosing the lender — that is judgement work.
 The wins are in everything around it.

 AI can take a recorded client meeting and produce a structured needs analysis: objectives, requirements, financial position, repayment capacity, and any flagged risks.
 That output sits cleanly into Salestrekker, MyDesktop, or your CRM's file notes.
-The broker reviews and signs off.
+The broker reviews and signs off — the same draft-then-supervise pattern that clinicians like osteopaths use for treatment notes.
 This is where most brokers save two to four hours per deal.

 The most defensible BID files are the ones with a clear, written comparison of options and a documented reason for the recommendation.
 AI is excellent at structuring this — pulling policy points, rate comparisons, and feature differences into a side-by-side that the broker then annotates.
 The decision is still the broker's; the file just becomes auditable.